Lead Service Line Inventory

 All community and non-transient non-community (NTNC) water systems were required to develop an initial inventory of service lines that meets LCRR requirements, including service line materials classification and information sources, for both the public and private portions of every service line, and submit their lead service line inventories to the state.

-Throughout 2024 the PUD conducted service line inventories for each of the five largest community water systems within the District (Riverview, Sandy Shores, Sunvale, Riverbend, and Metaline Falls).
-The PUD reached out to its customers through phone calls, emails, letters, and talking directly with the PUD's Water System Operators to help with pipe material identification.
-Thank you to all who participated in this effort, we very much appreciate it!
-On or before October 16, 2024, the PUD provided its initial inventory reports to the state as required.
+Throughout 2024 and 2025, the PUD conducted service line inventories for each of the five largest community water systems within the District (Riverview, Sandy Shores, Sunvale, Riverbend, and Metaline Falls).
+The PUD contacted customers through phone calls, emails, letters, and in‑person conversations with Water System Operators to assist with pipe material identification.
+Thank you to everyone who participated, your support has been greatly appreciated.

 In summary:

-• The majority of the service lines inventoried have been classified as lead free with the rest classified as unknown material.
+- The majority of service lines inventoried have been classified as lead‑free, with the remaining lines classified as unknown material.

-• The PUD has not found any service lines containing lead, but will continue to reach out to water customers to help us with pipe material identification.
+- The PUD has not identified any service lines containing lead.
+We will continue reaching out to customers as needed to complete identification for the remaining unknown lines.

-• Customers with an unknown material service line will receive a required notification letter and/or email from the PUD in the coming weeks.
+- Customers with an unknown material service line will receive a required notification letter and/or email from the PUD as part of ongoing compliance and verification efforts.

 To view the reports, please utilize the links below.